 Self-evaluation is critical when determining whether you have anxiety and how severe it is.
 Below, I have compiled a series of precise questionnaires to serve as screening tests for all four types of anxiety disorders.
 These tests apply to people of all ages and health conditions.

-It is essential to take part in the screening test before moving on to the other chapters, which will talk about the ways to manage your anxiety.
+It is essential to take part in the screening social anxiety test before moving on to the other chapters, which will talk about the ways to manage your anxiety.

 GAD Screening Questionnaire